-- (a) Every Scout Group is a separate educational charity and is under a statutory obligation to keep proper books of account. - (b) The Charities Act (presently Charities Act CAP 243 and Charities (Amendment) Act 2019) apply directly to Barbados. - The Group Executive Committee must ensure that proper financial planning and budgetary (c) control is operated within the Group. - The Group Scouters' Meeting must be consulted on the financial planning of the Group's (d) activities. - All expenditure not specifically delegated to the Group Scouters' Meeting or Section Leaders must be approved by the Group Executive Committee to ensure that the Group can meet any liability so incurred.
+- Every Scout Group is an affiliate and is under an obligation to keep proper books of account. - The Charities Act (presently Charities Act CAP 243 and Charities (Amendment) Act 2019) (b) applies directly to Barbados. - The Group Executive Committee must ensure that proper financial planning and budgetary control is operated within the Group. - (d) The Group Scouters' Meeting must be consulted on the financial planning of the Group's activities. - All expenditure not specifically delegated to the Group Scouters' Meeting or Section Leaders must be approved by the Group Executive Committee to ensure that the Group can meet any liability so incurred. - (f) When entering into any financial or contractual obligation or commitment with another party, the persons concerned should make it clear to the other party that they are acting on behalf of the Group and not in a personal capacity. - A statement of accounts must be prepared annually and be scrutinised, independently examined or audited as appropriate in accordance with these Rules. - The Group must ensure that signed copies of the annual report and accounts are sent to the (h) District Treasurer within the 14 days following the Group's Annual General Meeting at which the annual report and accounts were received and considered. - If the financial reporting period for the Group is not January to December, then statement of (i) accounts must be prepared for the period January to December of the previous year and submitted to Scout Headquarters with the Group's annual Registration.
+The statements must be scrutinised, independently examined or audited as appropriate in accordance with these Rules. - The annual statement of accounts must account for all monies received or paid on behalf of the (j) Group, including all Sections, and Committees. - Depending on the annual gross income or expenditure the type of financial statement produced must conform with the guideline set out in the Information Sheet Accounting and Audit Requirements for Scout Groups and Districts.

-- (f) When entering into any financial or contractual obligation or commitment with another party, the persons concerned should make it clear to the other party that they are acting on behalf of the Group and not in a personal capacity. - (g) A statement of accounts must be prepared annually and be scrutinised, independently examined or audited as appropriate in accordance with these Rules. - (h) The Group must ensure that signed copies of the annual report and accounts are sent to the District Treasurer within the 14 days following the Group's Annual General Meeting at which the annual report and accounts were received and considered. - (i) If the financial reporting period for the Group is not January to December, then statement of accounts must be prepared for the period January to December of the previous year and submitted to Scout Headquarters with the Group's annual Registration.
-The statements must be scrutinised, independently examined or audited as appropriate in accordance with these Rules. - (j) The annual statement of accounts must account for all monies received or paid on behalf of the Group, including all Sections, and Committees. - (k) If the annual gross income or expenditure is above the limits laid down in the Information Sheet Accounting and Audit Requirements for Scout Groups and Districts, the statement of accounts must be in the form of a Statement of Financial Activities (SOFA) with balance sheet. - (l) If the gross annual income or total income is less than the limits laid down in the Information Sheet an annual receipts and payments account together with a statement of assets and liabilities may be prepared instead. - (m) The annual statement of accounts must be in the format of one of the model annual statements available for download from www.barbadosscouts.org/res/.
-The appropriate model will depend upon the gross annual income in the financial year and whether the Group has any special funds whose use is restricted to particular purposes rather than the general purposes of the Scout Group. - (n) At each Annual General Meeting of the Group Scout Council an auditor, independent examiner or scrutineer, as appropriate must be appointed. - (o) Each Group can decide if they need an auditor, independent examiner or scrutineer, by reference to the Information Sheet Accounting and Audit Requirements for Scout Groups and Districts. - (p) The auditor, independent examiner, or scrutineer must carry out an external examination of the accounts in accordance with the requirements of the Charities Act. - (q) A report to the trustees (the Group Executive Committee) must be completed in accordance with one of the models in the specimen accounts referred to in the Information Sheet Accounting and Audit Requirements for Scout Groups and Districts as appropriate to a scrutineer, an independent examiner or an auditor. - (r) A scrutineer, or independent examiner is required to carry out the work programme defined in the Information Sheet Accounting and Audit Requirements for Scout Groups and Districts.
+- (l) The annual statement of accounts must be in the appropriate format as set out in the Information Sheet Accounting and Audit Requirements for Scout Groups and Districts.
+The appropriate format will depend upon the gross annual income in the financial year and whether the Group has any special funds whose use is restricted to particular purposes rather than the general purposes of the Scout Group. - (m) At each Annual General Meeting of the Group Scout Council an auditor, independent examiner or scrutineer, as appropriate must be appointed. - (n) Each Group can decide if they need an auditor, independent examiner or scrutineer, by reference to the Information Sheet Accounting and Audit Requirements for Scout Groups and Districts. - (o) The auditor, independent examiner, or scrutineer must carry out an external examination of the accounts in accordance with the requirements set out in the Information Sheet Accounting and Audit Requirements for Scout Groups and Districts. - (p) A report to the trustees (the Group Executive Committee) must be completed in accordance with one of the models in the specimen accounts referred to in the Information Sheet Accounting and Audit Requirements for Scout Groups and Districts as appropriate to a scrutineer, an independent examiner or an auditor. - (q) A scrutineer, or independent examiner is required to carry out the work programme defined in the Information Sheet Accounting and Audit Requirements for Scout Groups and Districts.